 - role: The role setting is an array defining which logical roles a node will act as.
 Possible entries for this setting are: - mgmt: This entry means the host is acting as management node for the platform.
 In a sip:carrier, this option must always been set.
+In a carrier, this is only set on the nodes of the management pairs.
 The management node exposes the admin and csc panels to the users and the APIs to external applications and is used to export CDRs.

-- Ib: This entry means the host is acting as SIP load-balancer for the platform.
+- proxy: This entry means the host is acting as SIP proxy for the platform.
 In a sip:carrier, this option must always been set.
-The SIP load-balancer acts as an ingress and egress point for all SIP traffic to and from the platform. - proxy: This entry means the host is acting as SIP proxy for the platform.
-In a sip:carrier, this option must always been set.
-The SIP proxy acts as registrar, proxy and application server and media relay, and is responsible for providing the features for all subscribers provisioned on it. - interfaces: The interfaces setting is an array defining all interface names in the system.
-The actual interface details are set in the actual interface settings below. - <interface name>: After the interfaces are defined in the interfaces setting, each of those interfaces needs to be specified as a separate setting with the following options: - ip - netmask - advertised\ip - type
+In a carrier, this is only set on the nodes of the proxy pairs.
+The SIP proxy acts as registrar, proxy and application server and media relay, and is responsible for providing the features for all subscribers provisioned on it.

+- interfaces: The interfaces setting is an array defining all interface names in the system.
+The actual interface details are set in the actual interface settings below.

+- <interface name>: After the interfaces are defined in the interfaces setting, each of those interfaces needs to be specified as a separate setting with the following options:

+- ip

+- netmask

+- advertised\ip

+- type